 Personal data created about you by your use of our systems:

 We use a variety of technical means to collect and/or store personal data about you.
 These include cookies, web beacons and device fingerprinting/watermarking.
 We use Google ReCAPTCHA to collect personal information to determine whether the user is human and not a bot.
 This involves placing a Google cookie on the computer being used.
+We use Imperium (https://www.imperium.com/) anti-fraud solution to prevent duplicates and fraudulent Activity responses.
 For more information on our use of these technologies please refer to our Cookie Notice and Policy.
 Additionally, we keep records of your use of our systems.
-These are used to improve the security of our systems, prevent duplicate and fraudulent Activity responses, and to improve the experience we offer you.
+These are used to improve the security of our systems and to improve the experience we offer you.